dolly-parseton/kql-panopticon/README.md

 - Last saved timestamp
 - Pack origin (if created from a query pack)

-Sessions are stored in `~/.kql-panopticon/sessions/` as JSON files.
+Sessions are stored in the config directory's `sessions/` subdirectory as JSON files.

 ### 6. Packs Tab